microsoft/elastic-db-tools-for-java/README.md

-# Elastic database tools for Azure SQL Database
+# Elastic database tools for JAVA (Azure SQL Database)
 Elastic database tools client library allows JAVA developers to create applications that use database sharding in Azure SQL Database.
 This repository contains the library (azure-elasticdb-tools) along with a sample project (azure-samples).
 For C# version of the database tools client library, see https://github.com/Azure/elastic-db-tools.

 # Prerequisites